-2. Junior often discusses life on the reservation without getting into the specifics of United States-Indian relations.
-What are three 20th-century developments in United States policy regarding American Indian groups that, though they are not mentioned in the novel, have a direct influence over Alexie’s depiction of life on the Spokane reservation?
+Junior often discusses life on the reservation without getting into the specifics of United States-Native American relations.
+What are three 20th-century developments in United States policy regarding Native American groups that, though they are not mentioned in the novel, have a direct influence over Alexie’s depiction of life on the Spokane reservation?
 Describe that influence.

 One of the main factors differentiating life for kids in Reardan from life for kids on the Spokane reservation is exposure to death.
 Why is there so much more death on the Spokane reservation?
 How does the prevalence of death on the reservation change Junior’s life?

 How does Junior’s friendship with Rowdy on the reservation compare to Junior’s friendship with Gordy in Reardan?
 What are the main factors that distinguish these two friendships?
 Are there any ways in which the friendships are surprisingly similar?

 Sports play a crucial role in Junior’s education.
 How do Junior’s basketball experiences compare and contrast with his academic ones?